vandot/lodns/README.md

 # lodns
 lodns is as simple DNS server intended for local development.

-Obsoletes editing hosts file or installing and configuring manually dnsmasq.
+Obsoletes editing hosts file or manually installing and configuring dnsmasq.

 It is designed to respond to DNS queries for all subdomains of `.lo` TLD.

-Supports both IPv4 and IPv6, lodns will respond accordingly to DNS queries accordingly, to A queries with 127.0.0.1 and to AAAA queries with ::1.
+Supports both IPv4 and IPv6, lodns will respond accordingly to DNS queries, to A queries with 127.0.0.1 and to AAAA queries with ::1.

 lodns will act only as a secondary DNS server dedicated to `.lo` TLD on every platform.
 For all other DNS queries still will be used default system DNS.